rickytang666/sneuz/README.md

 Fully built.
 Can verify and tested out via Xcode & simulator.

-May or may not be shipped to App Store.
+It _might_ be shipped on App Store.

 ## Dev Setup